Hack4Krak/TasksTemplate/docs/structure/config.md

 # Difficulty estimate of the task.
 # It doesn't affect points, it's just suggestion for participants
 difficulty_estimation: "easy"
+# Task types labels.
+Labels are used to categorize tasks based on their type.
+# Labels are defined in `config/labels.yaml` file.
+# Label icons are defined in `config/assets/labels/` file, they should have same name as label id.
+labels:
+  - "web"

 # All assets for tasks have to be registered here